shawn-nyk/tp/docs/DeveloperGuide.md

 #### What it is
 Users are able to execute a command to generate a list of matching internships that matches their current profile skills.
-This matching is done by filtering the list of profile items that has the category `SKILL` and using it to filter the list of internships.
+This matching is done by filtering the list of profile items that has the category `skill` and using it to filter the list of internships.
 Remaining internships are those that consist of at least one `Requirement` that matches the user's list of skills.